Effective Fall 2021

 - Theory of Computing

 Each area has designated at least two Ph.D. qualifier core courses.
-Each degree program (CS, EE, CPE) is associated with three areas (i.e. Areas 1, 2, 3 associate with EE program; 2, 3, 4 associate with CpE program; 3, 4, 5 associate with CIS program.) and therefore each program has at least six Ph.D. core courses.
-A student seeking to be qualified must first pass three of the six Ph.D. core courses associated with his/her program with a grade of B or better in each and these 3 courses must be in at least two areas.
+Each degree program (EE, CpE, CS) is associated with graduate areas.
+Areas 1, 2, 3, 4 associate with EE program; 2, 3, 4 associate with CpE program; 3, 4, 5 associate with CS program.
+Each program has at least six Ph.D. core courses.
+A student seeking to be qualified must first pass three of the six Ph.D. core courses associated with his/her program with a grade of B or better in each, and these 3 courses must be in at least two areas.

 Students who have a MS from another institution may have already completed these courses or equivalent courses at their MS institution.
 Selection of all courses, particularly in the student's major area, is tailored to the student's background via consultation with his/her advisor.
 Accordingly, depending on the student's preparation and field of research, courses beyond the above minimum may be deemed necessary by the student's advisor.

 - Scheduling: The Qualifying Exam is held once per semester (Fall / Spring) administered by the Department.

 - Course Coverage: At the start of the semester (and no later than two weeks prior to the exam),the student must pick THREE COURSES from at least TWO numbered Areas that are associated with the PhD degree that is being pursued.